sodafoundation/api/contrib/ansible/README.md

 ```
 ```group_vars/ceph/osds.yml```:
 ```yml
-devices: # For ceph devices, append one or multiple devices like the example below:
+devices: # For ceph devices, append ONE or MULTIPLE devices like the example below:
     - '/dev/sda' # Ensure this device exists and available if ceph is chosen
     - '/dev/sdb' # Ensure this device exists and available if ceph is chosen
 osd_scenario: collocated